The Use of Econometric and Statistical Analysis in Damages Assessments

 - Multiply the volume of lost sales (remembering that each unit of sales in the above analysis is 1,000 bottles) by the profit margin to get lost profits of 58,680 × 1,000 × $1 = $58,680,000.

 The data on which this example is based are artificial, but a few useful observations can still be made.
-First, one possible criticism of the analysis might be that it does not accurately estimate sales for certain periods of time.
+First, one possible criticism of the analysis might be that it does not accurately estimate sales for certain periods.
 Opposing counsel might argue: ‘This alleged relationship is clearly implausible and does not fit the facts: back in 2006 when HugeCo began to sell mouthwash, its sales in the first month were just 10 units.
 But according to the other side’s so-called expert, the first month’s sales should have been 7,163.’

 However, that criticism is misplaced, because the statistician does not (or at least should not) claim that the relationship he or she has estimated applies for all levels of sales, and the use of the results of the analysis in the damages exercise certainly does not require that this be the case.
 Recall that the regression is estimated using 90 months of sales data.
 Suppose, for example, the observed sales volume over those 90 months ranges from 8,832 to 19,289.
-Then the regression analysis captures the relationship between the dependent and explanatory variables over this range, and a responsible statistician will be cautious in claiming that the results of the analysis apply outside of this range (and a volume of 10 is almost as far out of that range as it can possibly be in the downward direction).
+Then the regression analysis captures the relationship between the dependent and explanatory variables over this range, and a responsible statistician will be cautious in claiming that the results of the analysis apply outside this range (and a volume of 10 is almost as far out of that range as it can possibly be in the downward direction).
 In general, understanding both the data on which the analysis is based, and any potential limitations in that data, is a crucial part of the interpretation of any regression output.

 Second, there is nothing to say that the relationship between the variables in the regression has to be linear – this is just an assumption, and an assumption that the statistician should test against the evidence.
-There are many ways of doing so, including the simplest of all, which is to visually depict the data on a chart and see if it appears to follow a linear pattern.
+There are many ways of doing so, including the simplest of all, which is to depict the data visually on a chart and see if it appears to follow a linear pattern.

 Figure 3: Linear and non-linear relationships